 When you are setting up Internet access in your home, you must establish an account with an Internet service provider (ISP).
-To purchase Internet service, contact a local ISP.
+To purchase Internet service and a modem, contact a local ISP.
+The ISP will help set up the modem, install a network cable to connect your wireless router to the modem, and test the Internet service.